 What are the ITSM processes?

-ITSM processes derive from the ITIL standards, which defines a total of 26 processes.
+ITSM processes derive from the ITIL standards, which define a total of 26 processes.
 The parts of ITIL that define the processes of ITSM is divided into five stages:

 - Service Strategy contains five processes that include service portfolio management and demand and capacity management.